tretyakovmipt/magnetic-field-triangulation-via-deep-learning/README.md

 ![Fig. 7](noisy_data.jpg).
 ![Fig. 8](clean_data.jpg).

+I train and test the network on the clean data.
+For the testing I use the data that did not participate in the training process.
 The network test is not perfect but kind of work in a proof-of-principle way:

 ![Fig. 9](triangulation_test.jpg).